 |Round 2 to be completed by Friday 15 June (Week 7 Term 2)||The media|

 |Round 3 to be completed by Friday 6 July (Week 10 Term 2)||Parents & kids|

 |Round 4 to be completed by Friday 3 August (Week 2 Term 3)||Health & fitness|

 |Round 5 to be completed by Friday 17 August (Week 4 Term 3 - only if required)||Sports|

 |Zone winners to be finalised by Friday 17 August (Week 4 Term 3)||General|

 |Regional finals to take place in the second half of Term 3 and early Term 4||General|

 |Championships to take place from Sun 18 to Wed 21 November, Stanwell Tops||Various|

-You can see a list of past winners of the competition by clicking here, and you can watch the 2016 final below by either clicking play, or if you click on the title you'll be taken to Vimeo to watch the debate.
+You can see a list of past winners of the competition by clicking here, and you can watch the 2018 final below by either clicking play, or if you prefer you can click here and you'll be taken to Vimeo to watch the debate.
 There you'll have more options like being able to download the video or jump between speakers by clicking on their times.
 Congratulations again to these debaters and everyone who made the competition such a success.